Kepler Capital Downgrades Daimler (DDAIF) to Hold

-According to TipRanks.com, Besson is currently ranked with 0 stars on a 0-5 stars ranking scale, with an average return of -3.3% and a 44.4% success rate.
+According to TipRanks.com, Besson is a 1-star analyst with an average return of -2.6% and a 46.2% success rate.
 Besson covers the Consumer Goods sector, focusing on stocks such as Compagnie Générale des Établissements Michelin, Bayerische Motoren Werke Aktiengesellschaft, and Ferrari.

-Daimler has an analyst consensus of Moderate Buy, with a price target consensus of $66.82, a 2.2% upside from current levels.
+Daimler has an analyst consensus of Moderate Buy, with a price target consensus of $67.36, representing a -0.3% downside.
 In a report issued on November 10, Citigroup also maintained a Hold rating on the stock with a EUR57.00 price target.

 See today’s analyst top recommended stocks >>